BACK

 • The dried leaves are used in Asia for a beverage.

-• The word hemp is used in combination for several other kinds of fiber plants, notably Manila hemp and sisal hemp.
+• The word hemp is used in combination for several other kinds of fibre plants, notably Manila hemp and sisal hemp.

 • The true hemp plant is related to the hop , which is used in making beer.